Carrier Global Q2 2021 Earnings Call Transcript

 Patrick Goris

-Thank you, Dean.
-And maybe before we take the next question, from a modeling perspective, I thought I'd add that we expect for the balance of the year and particularly Q3, we expect Q3 sales and adjusted EPS to be very similar to our Q2 performance and so that might be helpful as we do the models.
+Thank you, Deane.
+Maybe before we take the next question, from a modeling perspective, I thought I'd add that we expect for the balance of the year, and particularly Q3, we expect Q3 sales and adjusted EPS to be very similar to our Q2 performance.
+That might be helpful as you do the models.

 Operator